hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

     receive an IP address "hidden" behind the node IP.

     !!! note
-        This approach reduces the number of IP addresses that you need to reserve in your network space for pods, but places constraints on what can connect to the nodes from outside the cluster (for example on premises nodes or those on another cloud provider).
+        This approach reduces the number of IP addresses that you must reserve in your network space for pods, but constrains what can connect to the nodes from outside the cluster (for example, on-premise nodes or those on another cloud provider).

 AWS Container Networking Interface (CNI) provides each pod with an IP address from the subnet, and can be accessed directly.
 The IP addresses must be unique across your network space, and must be planned in advance.
 Each node has